Frequently Asked Questions

 - I don’t have any specific questions, but I would like to see a journalism adviser to seek advice in general.
 Whom should I contact?

 You may set up an appointment with a journalism adviser.
-Contact your adviser, or the department’s program assistant at 920-424-1042.
+Contact your adviser, or the department’s administrative assistant at 920-424-1042.

 - What scholarships does the department offer?